aniigupta/taylor-kitchen-app/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+Here’s an updated version of the **README** file based on your latest requirements:

+---

 # Recipe Finder Application

-This project is designed to help users like **Taylor**, a busy professional, easily find recipes based on their available ingredients, cooking preferences, and time constraints.
-The application uses **TheMealDB API** to suggest recipes that match the user's needs, making it easier to plan meals and cook delicious dishes with minimal effort.
+This project helps busy professionals like **Taylor** quickly find recipes based on the ingredients they have at home.
+The app uses **TheMealDB API** to suggest recipes that can be made with those ingredients, making meal planning easier and faster.

 ## Features

-- **Search Recipes by Ingredients**: Users can search for recipes by entering the ingredients they have available at home.
-The app will suggest recipes that can be made with those ingredients.
+- **Search Recipes by Ingredients**: Enter ingredients you have available, and the app will suggest recipes that can be made with those ingredients.
-- **Mood-Based Search**: Based on what the user feels like eating, the app can suggest different types of meals (e.g., vegan, vegetarian, dessert).
-- **Time-Based Search**: Users can input the time they have for cooking, and the app will suggest quick meals or recipes that fit within the time constraint.
-- **Exclusion of Ingredients**: The app allows users to filter out certain ingredients they do not want to include in their recipes, catering to dietary preferences or restrictions.

 ## Tech Stack

 - **Frontend**: React.js
-- **Backend**: Node.js (optional, if required for API handling)
 - **API**: TheMealDB API - A free API providing information about meals and recipes based on ingredients.
 - **Styling**: Styled-components (for React component styling)